-In accordance with Government Auditing Standards, we have also issued our report dated March 2, 2020 on our consideration of Resource Conservation District of Greater San Diego County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated May 28, 2021 on our consideration of Resource Conservation District of Greater San Diego County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Resource Conservation District of Greater San Diego County's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Resource Conservation District of Greater San Diego County's internal control over financial control over financial control over financial control over finance.

-Wilkinson Habley King & Co, LLP
+Wilkinson Habley King & Co., LLP

-El Cajon, California March 2, 2020
+El Cajon, California May 28, 2021